 The Royal Mile is world famous – and with good reason.
 Where else on the Planet could you take a stroll down the tail of a long-extinct volcano, from the Country’s most famous Castle, past the highest Courts in the land, the seat of Local Government, down by the National Parliament to a Royal Palace?

-So, I’m going to visit the Royal Mile, – Find out here what you need to know
+So, if you are going to visit the Royal Mile, find out here what you need to know

 - What’s the best way to Travel there?

 - Where are the best/cheapest hotels?

 - What are the most interesting sites to visit, and how much do they cost?

 - Are there any free attractions in Edinburgh?

 - Good places to get something to eat.

 - What events are on?

 - Where do I get a free map of the Royal Mile?